opensyria/blockchain/docs/audits/MODULE_F3_BRANDING.md

 ### Required Disclaimers
 All official materials must include:

-"Open Syria is an independent, non-governmental project.
+"OpenSyria is an independent, non-governmental project.
 Not affiliated with any Syrian government entity."

 ### Inclusive Language
 - ✅ "For ALL Syrians"